chesapeakedh/chesapeakedh.github.io/conference-2020.md

 All proposal abstracts should address 1) the research/pedagogical significance of the project 2) the platform or tool used in the project 3) any technological requirements for the presentation.

 * *Individual Presentations*.
 Please provide an abstract of 250 words and brief bio (75 words).
-Individual presentations may include, but are not limited to:
-  * Digital Methodology
-  * Digital Pedagogy
-  * Digital Cultural Heritage Preservation
-  * Digital Tool Creation
-  * Digital Research Projects
-  * Community-Based Collaborative Digital Initiatives
 * *Panels*.
 Panels feature individual presentations organized around a common topic.
 Please provide a panel rationale of no more than 300 words, with individual presentation abstracts (150-300 words) for up to 5 participants.
 Include titles and institutional affiliations for each participant. (note: students should specify their institutional status).
 * *Digital Posters*.
 Posters may present work on any relevant topic in any stage of development.
 Poster presentations are intended to be interactive, providing the opportunity to exchange ideas one-on-one with attendees.
 Please provide an abstract of 250 words.
-* *Roundtables*.
+* *Roundtable Discussions*.
 Roundtables feature short presentations by panelists around a common theme or idea followed by discussion with the audience.
 Please provide a rationale of no more than 300 words, accompanied by a list of 4-5 participants (including title and institutional affiliation).
 * *Lightning Round*.
 Please submit a 100-word description on a topic you would like to discuss for 5 minutes.

 If you have any questions, please contact chesapeakedhconsortium@gmail.com.